What to Expect at the National Cowboy Poetry Gathering

 How do I meet people?

 Just introduce yourself!
 Artists, staff and audience alike are friendly and willing to introduce newcomers to their favorite parts of the Gathering.
-You can also become a member of the Western Folklife Center and attend members-only events like the exhibition opening, or sign up for a hands-on workshop and get to know your classmates.
+Sign up for a hands-on workshop and get to know your classmates, or you can also become a member of the Western Folklife Center and attend members-only events like the exhibition opening reception.
 One of the best ways to meet people is to grab your fiddle, guitar, washboard, flute, accordion, or other instrument and jam the evening away; or simply sidle up to the bar in the Pioneer Saloon.

 I’ve heard that it is expensive to attend the National Cowboy Poetry Gathering.
 Is this true?

 It is possible to attend the daytime poetry and music sessions for the price of a Deluxe or Day Pass.
 That can be as many as seven sessions per day, which means you could listen to 21 different poets between 10:00 am and 5:30 pm.
 Most people wander from one session to another, attending four or five sessions per day.
-Of course, the sessions are first-come, first-seated until all seats are taken (please be aware that no standing or sitting on the floor is permitted by the Elko Fire Code).
-We also offer passes to working cowboys, just check with the Ticket Desk in the Elko Convention Center if you work on a ranch.
+All sessions are first-come, first-seated until all seats are taken (Please respect that no standing or sitting on the floor is permitted by the Elko Fire Code).
+We may have ticket discounts and special offers available, and we also offer tickets to working cowboys and ranch families--for ticket availability, just stop by the Ticket Desk in the Elko Convention Center if you qualify.

 What about hotels?

 Hotels can be expensive during the week of the Gathering; some hotels offered special discounts for attendees during the 2017 Gathering, noted here.
-We recommend getting a group of people together to share a room.
-There are also limited couch surfing opportunities in Elko, and some cheaper family-owned motels that offer charm and hospitality.
+There are many family-owned smaller motels that offer charm and hospitality, and there may be limited couch surfing opportunities in Elko as well.
 A good idea also is to check the Elko Chamber of Commerce for a list of hotels and motels in Elko.
 Be aware that many businesses in Elko do not have websites, but sometimes a phone call goes a long way.
 Click here for more planning information.

 Is there anything good to eat in Elko?

 Yes!
-Elko offers a wide variety of great international foods from sushi to Chinese to Mexican and more, as well as diners and casino restaurants.
-Many people enjoy the Basque restaurants, which offer family style meals and more food than one person can eat.
+Elko offers a wide variety of great international foods from sushi to Chinese, Mexican and more, as well as diners and casino restaurants.
+Many people enjoy the Basque restaurants, which offer family-style meals and more food than one person can eat.